hphelion/documentation/commercial/GA1/ceph/commercial.ceph-manual-install.md

 * 3 OSD nodes with individual drives other than OS drive on each of the nodes.

+* For performance reasons it is recommended to have **SSD** drive for Journal partition on the OSD nodes.

 ####Setting up the OSD Node

 To create an OSD and add it to cluster and CRUSH map perform the following steps.